redpelicans/formo/README.md

  * `canSubmit`: boolean to indicate if value is checked and no processing is in progress
  * `isLoading`: counter of running requests to check values (see `valueChecker`)

+* `Field.state` is a Kefir property, you can call `onValue` and get the internal immutable state.

 Let's play: